biomathcode/famcare/apps/client/README.md

 ### Onboarding Flow ->
 User -> Logs in -> Add Family Members -> Add Medical Records for the members -> Can generate chat, exercise, diet plan for the members -> Can create medical schedule for the members -> Can create google calendar event for the medical schedule for the members

+### Health Care Information
+- Search for the medicine online
+- Search for real life side effects experienced by other users
+- Search for the medicine interaction with other medicines api

 ### Flow b/w user and AI